PabloGM28/olist-operations-analysis/docs/findings.md

 ## Insight

-Delivery delays appear to be associated with customer attrition rather than with lower purchasing frequency.
+The previous section demonstrated that delivery delays negatively affect customer satisfaction.
+This section suggests that the consequences may extend beyond customer perception and influence future purchasing behavior.

-Only a minority of customers experience delays, but those who do rarely place another order after their first delayed purchase.
-While this analysis does not prove causality, it suggests that poor delivery experiences may negatively influence customer retention.
+Although only a minority of customers experience delays, those who do rarely place another order after their first delayed purchase.
+While this analysis does not prove causality, it reveals a strong association between poor delivery experiences and lower customer retention.

-Combined with the previous sections, these findings indicate that delivery delays are not only an operational issue or a source of customer dissatisfaction.
-They may also represent a potential threat to customer loyalty.
+Interestingly, customers who experienced delays do not purchase less frequently than customers who never experienced delays.
+Therefore, the primary business risk associated with delivery failures appears to be customer attrition rather than lower purchasing intensity.

+Having established that delivery delays are associated with both customer dissatisfaction and lower retention, the next step is to identify where these operational problems originate.

-Consequently, the regions, sellers and product categories with the highest delayed delivery rates are likely to be the greatest contributors to customer loss and should therefore be prioritized for operational improvement.
+The following sections focus on the regions, sellers and product categories that contribute most to delivery failures and therefore represent the greatest opportunities for operational improvement.

 # 5. Geographic Delivery Performance